heber-silva/CKA-Obsidian-Vault/Security/Hardening Guide - Authentication Mechanisms.md

 ## Static token file[](https://kubernetes.io/docs/concepts/security/hardening-guide/authentication-mechanisms/#static-token-file)

-Although Kubernetes allows you to load credentials from a [static token file](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file) located on the control plane node disks, this approach is not recommended for production servers due to several reasons:
+Although Kubernetes allows you to load credentials from a [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file) located on the control plane node disks, this approach is not recommended for production servers due to several reasons:

 - Credentials are stored in clear text on control plane node disks, which can be a security risk.
 - Changing any credential requires a restart of the API server process to take effect, which can impact availability.